Donate to a Local Charity

 Programs and Services

-- Once the CASA advocate is assigned a case, they begin to advocate for their casa child /children.
-First the advocate becomes familiar with the case by using the CASA court order to review all the records of the child, including medical, educational and any history the family has had with the Washington County Children and Youth Services.
-The CASA court order is an important tool to gather records, not only past records but also anyone working with the child including current child's placement.
+- Once the CASA advocate is assigned a case, they begin to advocate for their CASA child/children.
+The advocate becomes familiar with the case by reviewing records of the child, including medical, educational and any historical history that the family has had with the Washington County Children and Youth Services.
+The courts supply CASA with a Court Order that facilitates information gathering from current and past providers to the child.

 Primary Revenue Sources